ms/buildtogether.tech/delivery/index.md

 ## The Post Mortem

 The most valuable part of your project isn't the software you write, or the grade you're given.
-It's the project's *post mortem*.
+It's the project's post mortem.
 Literally, this is an examination of a deceased person; in a software project, it's a look back at what went right, and what went wrong.